 Before school authorities administer disciplinary measures, reasonable inquiry shall be made concerning the incident.
-Thenature of this inquiry will vary in degree with the seriousness of the offense and the consequence attached thereto.
+The nature of this inquiry will vary in degree with the seriousness of the offense and the consequence attached thereto.
 For minor offenses where corrective measures are taken by the classroom teacher, no formal procedure is required.
 An inquiry shall be made into the incident to ensure that the offender is accurately identified, understands the nature of the offense, and knows the consequences.
 In case of severe offenses where there is a possibility of suspension, the student shall be advised of the nature of his misconduct, questioned about it, and allowed to give an explanation.
-The principal or his designee is authorized to suspend a student from attendance at school and school-related activities as 13
+The principal or his designee is authorized to suspend a student from attendance at school and school-related activities as stated in Tennessee Code Annotated